olwilliams/kexcalc/README.txt

 3. Installation

-Download kexcalc.m to a directory on your Matlab path.
+Download kexcalc.m and place it in a directory on your Matlab path.

 4. Usage